Can You Use Exterior Paint Inside a House? — Understanding the Differences Between Using Interior and Exterior Paint Indoors

 Mold and Mildew-Proof

 That’s why exterior paints are more water-resistant than interior paints.
-Exterior paints also contain mildewcides that help keep mildew, mold, and algae at bay.
+Quality exterior paints also contain mildewcides that help keep mildew, mold, and algae at bay.
 Like some of the pigment chemicals that make exterior paint fade-resistant, mildewcides are not healthy to breathe in, which is another reason why exterior paints are designed to be used outside where there is sufficient airflow.

-If you’d rather have a professional tackle your exterior painting job, Two Brothers painting has the experience and know-how to get your job done in the right way with the right paint.
+If you’d rather have a professional tackle your exterior painting job, Two Brothers Painting has the experience and know-how to get your job done in the right way with the right paint.

-can you use exterior paint inside a house
+can you use interior paint inside

 Can You Use Exterior Paint Inside?

 Maybe you’ve got that extra can of exterior paint in the garage, and you want to save money by using it on the walls of one of your interior rooms.
-Or, perhaps, you think that because exterior paint is more durable, it would be the perfect paint for your walls that are easily marked or scuffed.
+Or, perhaps you think that because exterior paint is more durable, it would be the perfect paint for your walls that are easily marked or scuffed.

 Exterior paints are not designed to be used indoors, and there are several reasons why it’s a good idea to keep exterior paint outside, where it belongs.